 Doing Right by Our Community & Our Partners

-We show support for the LGBTQ and veteran communities in multiple philanthropic ways, including:
+We show support for our diverse communities in multiple philanthropic ways, including:

 - Supporting the Human Rights Campaign as a bronze-level corporate partner